 It pains me to say but I believe the Mckinley has seen it’s final trail.
 The farewell tour came and went this February on a winter camping trip into the Banff backcountry.
 The Mckinley was pushed beyond it’s limits and held up like a champ.
 With 100cm of snow beneath the tent, and temps dropping down to -10 overnight, we were plenty comfortable within the confines of it’s soft walls.

 This type of home doesn’t yield the same ROI as your typical hard sided home in the suburbs.
 I’ll be looking at right around a $0 asking price when this baby hits the market.
 But, one can’t put a dollar value on all the nights spent under the stars, the miles wandering far away from civilization, and all the time spent with friends in cool places.
-Why not try it for yourself.
+Can’t do that in a condo.